pagekite/PyPagekite/README.md

       host to withstand incoming SSH brute force attacks!

-Note that this is all a bit of a hack: a more reliable way to tunnel SSH would be to use the ProxyCommand directive and embed SSH in an SSL tunnel (see ssh_config(5)).
+Note that this is all a bit of a hack: a more reliable way to tunnel SSH would be to use the ProxyCommand directive (see ssh_config(5)) and use netcat and the HTTP CONNECT method described below.

-For tunneling other things over raw ports, generally you will want to be sure there is some sort of handshake built into the protocol, so it will not go undetected when pagekite.py guesses wrong and routes the connection to the wrong back-end.
+For tunneling other things over raw ports, generally you will want to be sure you either use HTTP CONNECT (see below), or that there is some sort of handshake built into the protocol, so it will not go undetected when pagekite.py guesses wrong and routes the connection to the wrong back-end.
 If that kind of routing mistake sounds scary to you, then you probably do not want to use raw ports at all...

+#### HTTP CONNECT and raw ports ####

+Pagekite.py v0.3.8 front-ends natively supports the standard HTTP CONNECT method for accessing raw back-ends.

+This means you can place more or less any server behind PageKite, as long as the client can be configured to use a HTTP Proxy to connect: simply configure the client to use the PageKite front-end (and a normal port, not a raw port) as an HTTP Proxy.

+As an example, the following lines in .ssh/config provide reliable direct access to a SSH server exposed via. pagekite.py and the PageKite.net service:

+    Host HOME.pagekite.me
+    ProxyCommand /bin/nc -X connect -x HOME.pagekite.me:443 %h %p

+This method requires client-side support, but removes all the uncertainty of the IP-tracking methods described above.

 [ [up](#toc) ]